AMERICAN HELLENIC INSTITUTE FOUNDATION

 ELIGIBILITY:

-The program is open to undergraduate students (rising sophomores) and to graduate students with a full-time enrollment status and a minimum 3.00 cumulative GPA.
-Students with a keen interest in US Foreign Policy interests in Greece, Cyprus, the Eastern Mediterranean, and Southeast Europe will benefit from this program.
+The program is open to undergraduate students and to graduate students with a full-time enrollment status and a minimum 3.00 cumulative GPA.
+Students with a keen interest in US Foreign Policy interests in Greece, the Republic of Cyprus, the Eastern Mediterranean, and Southern Europe will benefit from this program.
 Program size is limited, and participation is contingent upon acceptance by the program review committee.

-Our program operates on a rolling admission basis beginning when applications open in January.
-Applications received after March 31, 2024 will be reviewed on a space-available basis.
-All applicants must submit their materials together in one email/package by March 31, 2024 for priority consideration.
+Our program operates on a rolling admission basis beginning when applications open in January 27, 2025.
+Applications received after March 31, 2025 will be reviewed on a space-available basis.

 COST & ACCOMMODATIONS:

-All participants need to make individual plans to arrive in Washington, DC by 11:00 A.M. on Tuesday, June 11, 2024.
-The students depart from Washington, DC for Cyprus on June 14 and depart from Cyprus for Greece on June 20.
-The program will conclude officially at midnight on June 29 and students can depart for the U.S. on Friday, June 30, 2024.
+All participants need to make individual plans to arrive in Washington, DC by Sunday, June 15, 2025.
+The program will conclude officially at midnight on July 4th and students can depart for the U.S. on Saturday, July 5th, 2024.

-Hotel accommodations as well as most meals in Washington, DC, Greece, and Cyprus and transportation to and from the hotels, airport, excursions, and meetings will be covered by the AHIF.
+Hotel accommodations as well as most meals in Washington, DC, Greece, and the Republic of Cyprus and transportation to and from the hotels, airport, excursions, and meetings will be covered by the AHIF.
 Upon acceptance to the program, students will be responsible for purchasing their airline tickets.
-The cost for all airline tickets, including flights from Washington, DC, to Cyprus, Greece, and a day trip to Souda Bay in Crete, and a day trip to Alexandroupoli, and return to the U.S. we anticipate being approximately $2,200-2,600.
-All airline tickets must be purchased through a travel agency secured by AHIF.
+The cost for all airline tickets, including flights from Washington, DC, to the Republic of Cyprus, the Republic of Cyprus to Greece, a day trip to Souda Bay in Crete, a day trip to Alexandroupoli, and return to the U.S. we anticipate being approximately $2,200-2,600.
+If selected, all airline tickets must be purchased through the official travel agent of AHIF.
 Those who wish to extend their stay in Greece should note that the cost for an extended trip may be higher.
 To avoid additional fees, we recommend that you contact the travel agent as soon as possible with your return date to reserve your seats.
 Any changes after booking have the potential to incur airline change fees and any additional fare difference.